Literacy at Pond Meadow

 Pupils will make progress in areas related to engagement, shown by increased interaction with staff and peers during shared reading.
 They will also make progress in areas related to communication, offering opinions on texts and their experience of reading them.
 Pupils will experience a language rich curriculum and expand their vocabulary as a result.

 We have high expectations that all pupils will make appropriate progress against their IEP targets, as well as our English Framework in 'Evidence for Learning'.
-Any pupil who is not making expected progress will be identified and receive targeted support.
+Any pupil who is not making expected progress will be identified and receive targeted support/interventions.